-The bullish case for Bitcoin, price wise, is that in the future, a bitcoin could have a price valued in the millions in the long term.
+The bullish case for Bitcoin, price wise, is that a bitcoin could have a price valued in the millions in the long term.
 Of course, this is speculation and there are many factors at play.

 - growth in the gold and commodities market